Lisa Hannigan: At Swim

 Hannigan announced that her third album was produced in collaboration with Aaron Dessner, founding member of American indie rock band The National.
-The album entitled At Swim was released on 19 August 2016.
-On 24 May 2016 Hannigan revealed a short teaser in relation to the album's launch.
-"Prayer for the Dying" and "Ora" are two tracks which appeared among promotional material in the lead up to the release.
+The album, entitled At Swim, was released on 19 August 2016.
+On 24 May 2016, Hannigan revealed a short teaser related to the album's launch.
+"Prayer for the Dying" and "Ora" appeared among promotional material in the lead up to the release.
 Hannigan toured Ireland extensively in the lead up to the album release.
 "Prayer for the Dying" appeared on digital streaming services in June 2016.
 The album was positively received by several newspapers, including The Guardian, which awarded it four out of five stars, commenting on Hannigan's "crystal vocals" and the album's "stunningly pretty songs with quietly powerful undertones", and the Evening Standard, which also awarded four out of five stars and mentioned the "new-found accessibility" the album represented.
 The Telegraph noted the album to be "subtle and gauzy but loaded with emotion", and calls Hannigan's voice "an incredible instrument, drawing on both opera and folk, with a softness and intimacy".

+Work With Aaron Dessner and The National

+In 2016, Aaron Dessner produced At Swim and featured Hannigan on some of his other projects.
+She contributed backing vocals to The National album Sleep Well Beast, was featured on four tracks on their I Am Easy to Find, and was an additional artist on First Two Pages of Frankenstein.

+In 2023, Hannigan was a backing vocalist on two tracks on Ed Sheeran's album -, also produced by Dessner.